XValentavr/Financial/README.md

 # Finance app

 This is a web application for managing your financial.
 Now this web is in AWS server.
-Using RD database and EC2.Deployed with the help of AWS Beanstalk.
+Using RD database and EC2.
+Deployed with the help of AWS Beanstalk.
 Set up IAM and security groups.

 Application uses a RESTful web service to perform crud operations.
 The app allows you to: